 Periodontal disease is much more common than you may think.
 Early symptoms often include swelling, inflammation, or bleeding of the gums.
 Other symptoms may include bone loss or the detachment of the gums from the teeth.
-Your best preventive measure is to make sure that you have your gums and teeth checked regularly so that we can start treatments before this becomes a problem.
+Your best preventive measure is to make sure that you have your gums and teeth checked regularly, so that we can begin treatments early in the diagnosis.

 Why is a periodontal disease considered a risk?

 Left unchecked, periodontal disease could result in tooth loss.
-If we catch it earlier in the disease progression, in most if not all cases tooth loss can be avoided.
+If caught earlier in the disease progression, in most if not all cases, tooth loss can be avoided.
 In the long term, however, any time you neglect your teeth there can be serious consequences.

 In addition, periodontal disease has been connected to other diseases, such as diabetes, low birth weight, stroke, some forms of cancer, and heart disease.
 Taking good care of your mouth and teeth plays a significant role in your overall health.

 How frequently should I have my teeth cleaned?